Nitnelav/Nitnelav/README.md

 ### Hi there 👋

-I'm an acoustic & vibrations engineer and a software developer, currently working as a research engineer at Université Gustave Eiffel with the wonderful peaople in [UMRAE](https://www.umrae.fr/) and [SPLOTT](https://splott.univ-gustave-eiffel.fr/) labs.
+I'm an acoustic & vibrations engineer and a software developer, currently working as a research engineer at Université Gustave Eiffel with the wonderful people in [UMRAE](https://www.umrae.fr/) and [SPLOTT](https://splott.univ-gustave-eiffel.fr/) labs.

 I am currently working on :